 Special examiner of the Bureau of Pensions, personally appeared Martha Cleage, who being by me first duty sworn to answer truly all interrogations propounded to her during this special examination of aforesaid claim for pension, deposes and says:

 I am 65 (?) years of age; my post office is Athens, McMinn Co.
 Tenn.
-I am claimant for pension or the widow of Charles A. Cleage late of Co.
+I am claimant for pension as the widow of Charles A. Cleage late of Co.
 A 1 U. S. C. H. A. He never had any other service.
 My husband was sometimes called Charles A. Evans, because his mother was an Evans, but he was owned by David Cleage and took the name of his owner when he enlisted in the army.
 My owner was Judge Alex Keith and I married this soldier, Charles A. Cleage, two or three years before the war.
 I can’t remember just what year it was.
 We were married by a colored preacher named Gillent Crawford and the marriage was with the consent of our owner.
 I lived with Charles A. Cleage as his wife until he died.
 I have never been married before I married Charles A. Cleage.
 I have not remarried since his death.

 Charles A. Cleage had been married before.
 He had one wife before he was married to me.
 His first wife was Amy Cleage.
 She was owned by the same man who owned him.
 I knew her.
 I lived about a mile from them and knew her and visited her while they were living together.
 She died about three miles from Athens Tenn.